Why Real User Monitoring Matters

 At Raygun, we love Real User Monitoring too.

-Pulse is our Real User Monitoring tool that will give you a better understanding of your users’ behaviors, as well as actionable insights so can take the guesswork out of your next feature or bug fix.
+Our Real User Monitoring tool will give you a better understanding of your users’ behaviors, as well as actionable insights so you can take the guesswork out of your next feature or bug fix.

-Let’s dive a little deeper into how you can use Pulse in practical ways.
+Let’s dive a little deeper into how you can use Real User Monitoring in practical ways.

 Deployments

-The deployment process usually goes like this: test a release in a test environment, release to production, smoke test the release, forget about it.
+The deployment process usually goes like this: test a release in a testing environment, release to production, smoke test the release, forget about it.

 Smoke testing only goes so far.

 Sometimes the first you hear about a deployment bug is from a customer.
-About 96% of customers won’t inform you of bugs – that’s a lot of bugs getting through QA.
+About 96% of customers won’t inform you of bugs, and that’s a lot of bugs getting through QA.

-With Pulse, you can monitor the production performance before and after deploying a release.
+With the right monitoring, you can monitor the production performance before and after deploying a release.
 You can then see what areas the deployment impacts.

 If you also have Crash Reporting enabled, you will also be able to pinpoint users affected by any bugs.